-Everyone knows the function of a battery, to store electricity in the form of chemical energy and to convert to electrical energy when required.
+Everyone knows the function of a battery; to store electricity in the form of chemical energy and to convert to electrical energy when required.
 Vented lead-acid batteries or flooded batteries as they are also commonly known, consist of plates that are flooded with an acid electrolyte.
 When charging, the electrolyte emits hydrogen through the vents in the battery.
 Under normal operations, the release of hydrogen is relatively small, but this is elevated during heavy recharge periods.
-It’s an important consideration for battery room ventilation.
+It’s an important consideration for battery room ventilation, in renewable energy storage and carrier technologies as hydrogen will be a key factor in ensuring a reliable, safe, and stable energy source in the post fossil fuel period.
+Therefore, the safety of hydrogen ventilation and a correct hazardous area classification should always be undertaken when handling applications that have this explosive group IIC gas.

-Hydrogen when mixed with oxygen, is a highly explosive substance that is odourless, colourless and lighter than air.
+Hydrogen is a group IIC gas and belongs to the T1 temperature class making it one of the hottest, most dangerous gases.
+When mixed with oxygen, Hydrogen is a highly explosive substance that is odourless, colourless and lighter than air.
 The lightweight element accumulates above the oxygen, and where effective ventilation is not in place, a build-up can occur.
 In extreme circumstances there have been cases of battery room explosions as a result of ineffective battery room ventilation.
 A small smoulder can create a huge explosion when hydrogen is in the presence of oxygen, and besides this, hydrogen is hazardous to health, causing skin burns and eye issues.

-Dismissing a critical safety issue is clearly not responsible, system integrators in commercial, industrial and dockyard applications need to identify the risks and design a system to protect in a fail-safe way.
+Dismissing a critical safety issue is clearly not responsible, system integrators in commercial, industrial, renewable energy and dockyard applications need to identify the risks and design a system to protect in a fail-safe way.
 This also includes protecting personal with protective workwear.
+Any structure containing hydrogen components should be adequately ventilated.
+Suspended ceilings, inverted pockets, confining cowlings or covers that might accumulate hydrogen should be avoided if possible.
+The release of hydrogen in laboratory settings should be controlled by enclosures, fume hoods or vented outside to prevent it from reaching an ignition source.

-The likelihood of an explosion occurring depends on the number of batteries, the charge rate, the size of the room and the ventilation available.
-Legislation advises the number of air changes per hour, for example IS:1332 Battery Rooms advises 12 air changes per hour, or suggest that hydrogen concentration levels are kept below 1% to avoid the risk of explosion.
+The likelihood of an explosion occurring in the case of a battery room depends on the number of batteries, the charge rate, the size of the room and the ventilation available.
+Legislation advises the number of air changes per hour, for example IS:1332 Battery Rooms advises 12 air changes per hour or suggest that hydrogen concentration levels are kept below 1% to avoid the risk of explosion.
 The National Fire Protection Association lists the explosive concentration level, or Lower Explosive Level (LEL) of hydrogen as 4%, so the legislation stipulating a maximum level below 1% encourages the safe implementation of ventilation systems to avoid explosions far below the stipulated 4% explosive level.
+Air changes per hour tables can be used to determine the changeover rate depending on how the room is used.